magento/merchdocs/src/marketing/promotions.md

 title: Promotions
 ---

-In this section of the guide, you will learn how to set up product relationships and how to use price rules to trigger discounts based on a variety of conditions.
+In this section of the guide, you will learn about how to set up product relationships and how to use price rules to trigger discounts based on a variety of conditions.

+{:.bs-callout-tip}
+To learn about Product Recommendations and how they can give you the insight and control you need to create the best experience for your buyers, see the [Product Recommendations User Guide](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/guide-overview.html).

 You can use price rules to offer customer incentives, such as:

 - Send your best customers a coupon for a discount on a specific product
 - Offer free shipping for purchases over a certain amount